The Petition of residents of Cartmel, Cumbria and others,

 The Petitioners therefore request that the House of Commons urges the Government and Post Office Ltd to reinstate a full Post Office branch in Cartmel.

 And the Petitioners remain, etc.—[Presented by Tim Farron, Official Report, 29 April 2009; Vol. 491, c.
 1002.]

-Observations by the Secretary of State for Business, Enterprise and Regulatory Reform:
+Observations from the Secretary of State for Business, Enterprise and Regulatory Reform:

-The Government fully recognise the important social and economic role of post offices, particularly in rural and deprived urban communities.
-That is why they have determined to maintain a national post office network, allowing people to have reasonable access across the whole country and why they have put in place a new policy and financial framework to achieve this.
-The Government have been investing substantial sums in the post office network, totalling £2 billion since 1999.
-This has, for example, paid for a computer link-up for every post office as well as support for non-commercial branches since 2003.
+The Government recognises the important social and economic role of post offices, particularly in rural and deprived urban communities.
+That is why we are determined to maintain a national post office network allowing people to have reasonable access across the whole country and has put in place a new policy and financial framework to achieve this.

 Under the Government’s postal sector reforms introduced in 2001, Royal Mail (which includes Post Office Ltd) has been given greater commercial freedom, as the management and unions themselves requested, and Government has assumed an arm’s-length role as a shareholder in a public limited company.
 Subject to agreeing its strategic plan with us, the board can structure the business as it decides best to meet the challenges of market development and changing customer needs.

 The provision of post office services at Cartmel is an operational matter for Post Office Ltd.

 Post Office Ltd has advised that the Cartmel post office branch closed on a temporary basis on 24 February this year.
 The sub-postmistress had been trying to sell the branch for some time, had failed to find a buyer and subsequently resigned, leading to a break in service.